pfsense/docs/source/releases/2-1-5-new-features-and-changes.rst

 2.1.5 New Features and Changes
 ==============================

-The 2.1.5 release follows shortly after
-:doc:`2.1.4 </releases/2-1-4-new-features-and-changes>` and is primarily a security release.
+The pfSense® software version 2.1.5 release follows shortly after :doc:`2.1.4 </releases/2-1-4-new-features-and-changes>` and is primarily a security release.